Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 - Your symptoms

 - The amount of breast tissue being removed

 Breast reduction is most commonly considered medically necessary in situations where the size of your breasts results in significant pain.
 Unfortunately, even though your doctors may feel breast reduction is medically necessary, this does not always mean insurance with cover the procedure.
 During your consultation, Dr. Jean and his staff will work with you to determine whether your procedure may be covered by insurance.
 If so, we will help you fill out all necessary paperwork.

 Contact our Philadelphia Plastic Surgeon

-Please contact Main Line Plastic Surgery using the form on this page or call 484-222-0010 today to schedule your breast reduction consultation.
+Please contact Main Line Plastic Surgery using the form on this page or Text or Call today to schedule your breast reduction consultation.
 We serve patients in Bryn Mawr, Villanova and throughout the Main Line of Philadelphia.